 Northern Ballet’s Tortoise and the Hare is a sunny, sporty, springtime delight.

-Previous successes Ugly Duckling, Three Little Pigs and Elves & the Shoemaker captivated theatregoers nationwide and were made into popular television adaptations.
+Previous successes Ugly Duckling, Three Little Pigs and Elves and the Shoemaker captivated theatregoers nationwide and were made into popular television adaptations.
 As a result, my expectations are high for Tortoise and the Hare (currently on tour) and Goldilocks and the Three Bears (recently announced as the fifth show in the series).

 Fortunately, Tortoise and the Hare has also been filmed for the small screen and it made its television debut on CBeebies this morning.
 Unsurprisingly, it proved to be the perfect Easter Monday pick-me-up.

 We all know the tale.
 Once upon a time, there was a speedy Hare who was always boasting about how fast he could run.
 One day, Tortoise boldly accepts the challenge to race him but the Hare scoffs that he is the slowest creature in the world and hardly a worthy competitor.
 No one expects the slowcoach Tortoise to win, but life is full of surprises!

-Choreographers Dreda Blow and Sebastian Loe capture the essence of a menagerie of wonderful woodland creatures with expertly-woven snippets of varied and vivacious dance vocabulary in Tortoise & the Hare.
+Choreographers Dreda Blow and Sebastian Loe capture the essence of a menagerie of wonderful woodland creatures with expertly-woven snippets of varied and vivacious dance vocabulary in Tortoise and the Hare.
 The overconfident Hare (dancer Riku Ito in the CBeebies cast) has hasty hops and energetic leaps and does plenty of pompous posturing too.
 Meanwhile, the slow and steady Tortoise (Sebastian Loe) repeatedly rolls his neck and shrugs his shoulders, and finds himself spinning on his shell numerous times before eventually finding the determination to come out of it!
 Their racing efforts are supported by a pair of bonny bunny cheerleaders (Jennifer Hackwell and Antonio Mannino), who shake their carrot pom-poms with amusing aplomb.